Deducteam/isabelle_dedukti/README.md

   * **Patching the Isabelle/HOL library**

     A few Isabelle/HOL files need to be modified so that exported proofs are of smaller size and that no oracle are used.
 See the modifications in [HOL.patch](https://github.com/Deducteam/isabelle_dedukti/blob/master/HOL.patch).
+For now, HOL and HOL-Library are patched.

     - You may want to start with changing the permission on the HOL folder: